run2bizdocs/docs-1/en/docs/citsmart-esp-8/initial-settings/add-ons/inventory.md

 # Enable Inventory

-O CITSmart Inventory - Inventory - é um componente do CITSmart ESP que permite cadastrar e gerenciar rotinas de invetário.
-Com ele é possível trazer as informações dos iten de configuração de sua organização e gerenciá-las através do processo de Gerenciamento da Configuração.
+CITSmart Inventory - Inventory is a component of CITSmart ESP that allows you to register and manage inventory routines.
+It lets you bring information about your organization's configuration items and manage them through the Configuration Management process.

-O Inventory funciona em conjunto com o [CITSmart Event Monitor - EVM][1] - de modo que o Inventory funciona como coletor de dados (ex. pacotes XML) e o EVM funciona como reposítório para essas informações.
-Deste modo, para habilitar o Inventory é necessário, antes, configurar o EVM.
+Inventory works in conjunction with [CITSmart Event Monitor - EVM] [1].
+Inventory works as a data collector (eg XML packages) and EVM serves as a repositories for this information.
+Therefore, to enable Inventory, you must first configure EVM.

 ## Procedure